laszlocph/gimlet-documentation/src/pages/docs/tutorials/ai-deployments/flowise-deployment-tutorial.md

 CMD [ "pnpm", "start" ]
 ```

-In Gimlet, now select the Gimlet Registry option under Registry settings, and set Port value to 3000.
+In Gimlet, now select the **Gimlet Registry** option under **Registry** settings, and set **Port** value to 3000.
 Then specify a custom domain if you'd like to use one, but Gimlet generates a URL where you'll be able to access Flowise after deployment.
 See config settings in the screenshot below:

 ![Flowise deployment settings in Gimlet. ghcrRegistry is selected, and the exposed port value is set at 3000](/src/pages/docs/screenshots/flowise-deployment/flowise-deployment-configuration.png)

-**Note:** make sure the name is lowercase, otherwise Kaniko won't be able to build the image.
+**Note:** Variables defined in Gimlet are case sensitive, make sure it's corresponding with the Dockerfile name that can be found in the repository.

 ## Step 3: Deploy Flowise

-After all the settings are specified, click the Deploy button.
+After all the settings are specified, click the **Deploy** button.
 Logs should appear rightaway, and when the deployment is successful, confetti will rain in your browser window.

 Keep in mind that Flowise is a fairly large container, so it'll take a few minutes to launch it with Gimlet.

 ## Step 4: Try Flowise in Your Browser

-Navigate back to the repository preview by clicking the repo's name.
-In the card's Address section there will be a clickable link, which you can open to access and share Flowise.
+You can give Flowise a look after container status turned **Running**.
+Just use the link next to the status.

 ![Flowise repository card in the repo preview.
 The card has a clickable link under the Address section.](/src/pages/docs/screenshots/flowise-deployment/flowise-repository-view-card.png)